uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 - [Scroll View App](https://github.com/uchicago-mobi/scrollviewapp): In which we will save an endangered species of dragons by implementing a scroll view

 ## Session 3:
-- [Podcast Picker](https://github.com/uchicago-mobi/podcastpicker): An app where we fetch a list of comedy podcasts and display them in a table view!
+- [Podcast Picker](https://github.com/uchicago-mobi/podcastpicker): An app where we fetch a list of comedy podcasts and display them in a table view.

+- [View Magic Guide](https://github.com/uchicago-mobi/ViewMagicGuide): A tab-based guide to custom drawing, view layers, a few types of animations, and gesture recognizers!